 The next logical step after ‘what’ is ‘how’, of course.
 As ‘what’ and ‘how’ are answered, ‘who’ will become easy.
 Why?
 You cannot turn your vision into reality by introducing robotics and artificial intelligence as the ‘third speed’ of technology or maintaining disparate islands of technology or letting your C-team argue with one another.
 While you are sorting it all out, two 20-year old entrepreneurs somewhere are also tapping an artificial intelligence platform and are getting ready to eat your lunch (if they have not already started doing so).

 So, as you begin your journey with robotics and artificial intelligence, focus on ‘what’ and not on ‘who’.

 Aseem is wereldwijd actief als AI Business Strategist, waarbij hij o.a. werkt in het Center for Innovating The Future (Toronto, Canada).
 Hij is gespecialiseerd in innovatie op basis van kunstmatige intelligentie en de samenwerking tussen mensen en robots.
 Aseem heeft gewerkt aan tal van projecten in 16 verschillende landen in Azië, Europa en Noord-Amerika.

 Impact Robotisering 2017

 Wat zijn de businesskansen van slimme machines?
-Laat je volledig informeren door Linda en vele andere topsprekers op 12 oktober 2017 tijdens Impact Robotisering van NRC Live.
+Laat je volledig informeren door Aseem en vele andere topsprekers op 12 oktober 2017 tijdens Impact Robotisering van NRC Live.